 In 1968, architects Robert Venturi, Denise Scott Brown and Steven Izenour joined together with students from Yale University and took on Las Vegas as the subject of research.
 The group spent three weeks in libraries, four days in Los Angeles, and ten days in Las Vegas.
 The research led to the 1972 publication of the seminal architectural theory treatise, Learning from Las Vegas.
 Photography and film were employed equally as a means of argumentation and representation.

 These original materials have since been stored in the archives of Venturi, Scott Brown and Associates in Philadelphia.
-The exhibition Las Vegas Studio: Images from the Archives of Robert Venturi and Denise Scott Brown presents the images and films that were taken during the legendary 1968 Las Vegas research trip.
+The exhibition Las Vegas Studio: Images from the Archives of Robert Venturi and Denise Scott Brown presented the images and films that were taken during the legendary 1968 Las Vegas research trip.